 The applicant is allowed to have 8 flag lots within the proposed subdivision.
-There are 2 flag lots proposed, Lots 21 and 22.
-Both lots meet the required flag lot dimensions as required in Code.
+There are no flag lots proposed within the subdivision.

 Additional reviews occur at the time of building permits to assure compliance with the zoning code.
 Compliance with conditions of approval to satisfy the subdivision ordinance is also checked prior to city staff signing the final subdivision plat.